kajal15003/SDL/README.md

 # Pre-processing

-You may need manually define the data path first.
+You need to manually define the data path first.

    - run `Pre-processing/python pre_process_sysu.py` to pepare the dataset, the training data will be stored in ".npy" format.